We are required to publish our policies which are updated frequently for compliance purposes:

 Social Media Code of Conduct

-Using the Code of Conduct for cricket Members and Guests, and consulting with all the junior members at the cricket club, we have created a specific code of conduct for the junior members relating to their time at South Northumberland CC.
+Using the Code of Conduct for cricket Members and Guests, information pills and consulting with all the junior members at the cricket club, we have created a specific code of conduct for the junior members relating to their time at South Northumberland CC.

 South Northumberland CC is fully committed to safeguarding and promoting the wellbeing of all its members.